masami256/meta-spdxscanner/README.md

 ```
   INHERIT += "fossology-rest"
   TOKEN = "eyJ0eXAiO..."
-  FOSSOLOGY_SERVER = "http://xx.xx.xx.xx:8081/repo" //Optional,by default, it is http://127.0.0.1:8081/repo
+  FOSSOLOGY_SERVER = "http://xx.xx.xx.xx:8081/repo" //Optional, by default, it is http://127.0.0.1:8081/repo
-  FOLDER_NAME = "xxxx" //Optional,by default, it is the top folder "Software Repository"(folderId=1).
+  FOLDER_NAME = "xxxx" //Optional, by default, it is the top folder "Software Repository"(folderId=1).
+  SPDX_DEPLOY_DIR = "${DeployDir}" //Optional, by default, spdx files will be deployed to ${BUILD_DIR}/tmp/deploy/spdx/
 ```
 Note
 - If you want to use fossology-rest.bbclass, you have to make sure that fossology server on your host and make sure it works well.